Mission Action Plan

 - daffodils, crocuses, snowdrops into the lawns around the main paths in the Autumn

-- leave standing for insects and try putting up bird boxes and bug hotels
+- put up bird boxes and bug hotels

 - gain permission to put removable or hinged bollards instead of the gates to the church grounds (being wary not to encourage motorbikes)